What you’ll find and where to find it.

 Marci Hanks will teach your family how you can write and produce a community play!
 From small living room productions to a cast of many, Marci will help you understand the components of playwriting and production and help you choose the size that is right for you!

 - Studio Art for Teens (Middle school—High school)

-Sharon Jeffus of Visual Manna showcases the work of her teen artists who are pursuing art as a ministry and shares lessons on the elements of art and often features many of the art classics.
+Sharon Jeffus of Visual Manna showcases the work of her teen artists who are pursuing art as a ministry.
+Sharon shares lessons on the elements of art and often features many of the art classics.

 - Simply Shakespeare (Pre-K—High school on the Dailies tab)